 Three key GDPR principles for sales teams

-To simplify GDPR compliance for sales professionals, focus on these three essential principles:
+There are, in total, seven core GDPR principles.
+But to simplify compliance for sales professionals, focus on these three essential ones:

 1. Collect only necessary data with a lawful basis